This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Celebrating an Organized Summer Schedule

-No matter how you’re creating memories this summer—from s’mores and campouts to social distancing excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and parents.
+No matter how you’re creating memories this summer—from s’mores and campouts to nature excursions to the beach—providing just the right amount of structure in a consistent environment can be beneficial to both the kids and parents.
 And Erin Condren has done it again for our family.
-She keeps creating items that both inspire and give us that right amount of organization to thrive in the summer months.
+She keeps creating items that both inspire and give us that right amount of organization to thrive in the summer months and get our minds focused as we head back to school.

 Educators and researchers have found that board games, eBooks, mobile apps, and other digital engagement can make reading more interactive and fun.